LitKnd/TSQLBeginners/docs/README.md

 ### Solutions for Windowing Functions, then Stored Procedures

 In our last session, we'll go through our homework on window functions, then do a gentle introduction to Stored Procedures.
 Want to try the stored procedure homework yourself before seeing the solutions?
-That's toally fine, you can pause the video at that point.
+Totally fine, you can pause the video at that point.

 **Sample solutions for Windowing Functions** are in [21_WindowFunctions_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/21_WindowFunctions_Solutions.sql)